Developer Guide

 Design considerations

-In order to allow for optional fields, the AddCommandParser
+In order to allow for optional fields, the AddCommandParser also has to be modified.

 In particular, the following methods are modified